StassijnsSam/Formations/README.md

 In this part I will go over the biggest obstacles I faced and how I solved them.

 ## How to draw a formation in real time?
 In Unreal Engine there are different ways to "paint" by using shaders.
-I however need an actual path that I can save and do calculations on.
+But, I need an actual path that I can save and do calculations on.

 I landed on using splines.
 Essentially a spline is a collection of points in the world that get connected.

-I added an input key, as long as the player is pressing 'F' (for Formation).
-You will be drawing.
+I added an input key.
+As long as the player is pressing 'F' (for Formation), you will be drawing.
 When you start drawing a Timer starts that will add a new point every 0.1 seconds.
 This timer handle is saved to later be able to stop it.

 ```